Xilinx/SDKOpenGLES/README.md

 # SDKOpenGLES
-Open Source Software development Kit for Graphics which can run on Mali 400 GPU on Xilinx Zu+ Platform.
+Open Source Software development Kit for Graphics which can run on GPU for Xilinx Zu+ Platform.

 # Cube Sample